moby/moby/docs/man/docker.1.md

 Specifies a custom blocksize to use for the thin pool.
 The default blocksize is 64K.

-Example use: ``docker -d --storage-opt dm.blocksize=512K``
+Example use: `docker -d --storage-opt dm.blocksize=512K`

 #### dm.blkdiscard

 Enables or disables the use of `blkdiscard` when removing devicemapper devices.
-This is enabled by default (only) if using loopback devices and is required to resparsify the loopback file on image/container removal.
+This is disabled by default due to the additional latency, but as a special case with loopback devices it will be enabled, in order to re-sparsify the loopback file on image/container removal.

 Disabling this on loopback can lead to *much* faster container removal times, but it also prevents the space used in `/var/lib/docker` directory from being returned to the system for other use when containers are removed.

-Example use: ``docker -d --storage-opt dm.blkdiscard=false``
+Example use: `docker -d --storage-opt dm.blkdiscard=false`

 #### dm.override_udev_sync_check

-Overrides the `udev` synchronization checks between `devicemapper` and `udev`.  `udev` is the device manager for the Linux kernel.
+By default, the devicemapper backend attempts to synchronize with the `udev` device manager for the Linux kernel.
+This option allows disabling that synchronization, to continue even though the configuration may be buggy.

 To view the `udev` sync support of a Docker daemon that is using the `devicemapper` driver, run: